eramu07/Data_Cleaning/README.md

 ```

-The `strip()` method removes empty values at the beginning and at the end of a string, if we pass a specific value as a parameter it will look for that value at the beginning or at the end and remove it.
+The `strip()` method removes empty values at the beginning and at the end of a string, if we pass a specific value as a parameter it will look for that value at the beginning or the end and remove it.
 In this example, we call the `strip()` method in the `Name` column `data["Name"].str.strip()` and pass it as parameters the values that we want to remove in a string `[-_./0-9]{1}`, then we access the dataset of the `Name` column `data["Name"]` and we assign it the new values.

 ### 4. Set a unique pattern for a column

-After cleaning the `Name` column , we have to set a single pattern for the `Phone` column, as shown in the example dataset there are different patterns in the values of this column and we have to set a single one for all of them.
+After cleaning the `Name` column, we have to set a single pattern for the `Phone` column, as shown in the example dataset there are different patterns in the values of this column and we have to set a single one for all of them.
 To do this use the code:

 ```py
 data["Phone"] = data["Phone"].str.replace(r"[^0-9]", '', regex=True)